Updated:

 This study will test the following hypothesis

-• Hy.1- costly foods influence student’s choices.
+• Hy.1- costly foods influence students’ choices.

 • Hy.2- nutrition and health influence students to choose healthy foods for consumption.

-Research Methods and techniques
+Research Methods and Techniques

 Study Design

 Since cross-sectional study design is less costly and quick, it is feasible for this study (Kolodinsky et al., 2007).
-In addition, the information gathered will be analyzed quickly and easily to give a snapshot characteristic of the population (Panagiotakos et al., 2007).
+In addition, the information gathered will be analyzed quickly and easily to give a snapshot characteristics of the population (Panagiotakos et al., 2007).
 Comparing the students’ dietary behavior can be easily done at once using this study method (Irazusta et al., 2006).
 Nevertheless, this study design only provides a snapshot of the population being studied.
 Therefore, only some generalizations will be drawn from the data gathered (Young & Fors, 2001).

-Participants and sampling
+Participants and Sampling

-In this study, all universities students are deemed viable when carrying out the research (Spyckerelle et al., 1992).
+In this study, all university students are deemed viable when carrying out the research (Spyckerelle et al., 1992).
 From the total number of university students, just thirty students will be selected via appropriate sampling method that will give a true population representation and a valid data (Lee & Loke, 2005).
-For the main study, the proposed sample size will comprise 15 female participants between the age of 18 and 25, and 15 gentlemen between the aged between 19 and 27 (Wardle et al., 2004).
+For the main study, the proposed sample size will comprise 15 female participants between the age of 18 and 25, and 15 gentlemen between the ages between 19 and 27 (Wardle et al., 2004).

 Due to time and cost constraints, a selective sampling will be used to choose the thirty students (Schweyer & Le-Corre, 1994).
 Although random sampling is quick and convenient method for selecting the participants, the researcher is free to select the participants who are accessible and representative of the population (Mikolajczyk et al., 2009).
 The disadvantage of selective sampling is that it may be biased in case the sample does not represent the whole population (Osler & Heitmann, 1996).

-Data collection
+Data Collection

 Data for this study will be acquired from primary sources (Roddam et al., 2005).
 The relevant primary data will be gathered via questionnaires (Hagman et al., 1986).
 A comprehensive exploration instrument is assumed to have been developed and satisfactorily tested prior to embarking on this actual research study (Von-Bothmer & Fridlund, 2005).
-Therefore, thirty questionnaires that examine the students’ nutritional behavior will be used (appendix 1).
+Therefore, thirty questionnaires that examine the students’ nutritional behaviour will be used (appendix 1).

 The questionnaire will take the students roughly between 15 and 21 minutes to complete.
 The advantage of the questionnaires is that the potential data will be gathered within the shortest time possible (Spyckerelle et al., 1992).
 Conversely, the disadvantage is that the students would not be willing to provide the information or may be giving untrue information particularly, in situations they feel that they would not benefit from the study (Kim et al., 2003).